wowfrank/wowfrank.github.io/_posts/2023-03-31-advanced-python-tutorial-notes.md

 12. Code in the core Python distribution should always use UTF-8, and should not have an encoding declaration
 13. Imports should usually be on separate lines
 14. Imports are always put at the top of the file, just after any module comments and docstrings, and before module globals and constants.

 Imports should be grouped in the following order:
     1. Standard library imports.
-    1. Related third party imports.
+    2. Related third party imports.
-    1. Local application/library specific imports.
+    3. Local application/library specific imports

 You should put a blank line between each group of imports.
-15. Absolute imports are recommended
+1. Absolute imports are recommended
-16. When importing a class from a class-containing module, it’s usually okay to spell this
+2. When importing a class from a class-containing module, it’s usually okay to spell this
-17. Wildcard imports (from <module> import *) should be avoided
+3. Wildcard imports (from <module> import *) should be avoided
-18. Module level “dunders” (i.e. names with two leading and two trailing underscores) such as __all__, __author__, __version__, etc. should be placed after the module docstring but before any import statements except from __future__ imports
+4. Module level “dunders” (i.e. names with two leading and two trailing underscores) such as __all__, __author__, __version__, etc. should be placed after the module docstring but before any import statements except from __future__ imports
-19. single-quoted strings and double-quoted strings are the same
+5.  single-quoted strings and double-quoted strings are the same
-20. Avoid extraneous whitespace in the following situations
+6. Avoid extraneous whitespace in the following situations
     1. Immediately inside parentheses, brackets or braces:
     ```python
     # Correct: